-The rx\client\fifo is built around two Dual Port Block RAMs, giving a total memory capacity of 4096 bytes.
+The rx_client_fifo is built around two Dual Port Block RAMs, giving a total memory capacity of 4,096 bytes.
 The receive FIFO writes in data received through the TEMAC core.
-If the frame is not errored, that frame is presented on the AXI4-Stream FIFO interface for reading by the user, (in this case the basic\pat\gen module).
+If the frame is not errored, that frame is presented on the AXI4-Stream FIFO interface for reading by you, (in this case the basic_pat_gen module).
 If the frame is errored, that frame is dropped by the receive FIFO.